IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

    - `operator.json` and `operator.parameters.json`
    - `gateway.json` and `gateway.parameters.json`

-#### Operator Version
+### Operator Version

 The latest ZIP file is linked in the Azure Download column in the following table.

-import ReleaseMatrix from '/docs/snippets/_private-operator-release-matrix.mdx';

 <ReleaseMatrix />